 And so it was: a huge, joyful and excited party with 150 participants who completely filled the Orff Institute.
 It was touching!
 Upon entering the old familiar institute, every single person had a smile on their face, some even paused for a moment before entering the "past".
 Sticking together, talking together, sharing together, eating together, all this was taken for granted and did not need to be "introduced".
 So the buffet was overflowing with delicacies contributed by the individuals.

-After a brilliant welcome by Anna-Maria Kalcher, Iris Wagner, Doris Valtiner-Pühringer and Mirjam Leitner and joyful singing together under the direction of Anna Töller, the crowd was slow to move outside for photos, there was simply too much to tell, it had been too long since they had met.
-Afterwards - truly with the greatest enthusiasm - circle dances were danced together in familiar surroundings under the direction of Andrea Ostertag.
-Until late in the evening, when the band "Katz im Sack" (Cat in the Bag) accompanied and heated up the party, everyone said goodbye.
+After a brilliant welcome by Anna-Maria Kalcher, Iris Wagner, Doris Valtiner-Pühringer and Mirjam Leitner and joyful singing together under the direction of Anna Töller, the crowd was slow to move outside for photos - there was simply too much to tell, it had been too long since they had met!
+Afterwards - truly with the greatest enthusiasm - the visitors participated in circle dances in familiar surroundings under the direction of Andrea Ostertag.
+The celebrations continued late into the evening, with the band "Katz im Sack" (Cat in the Bag) greatly contributing to the party mood and general festivities!

-Many came back the next morning, new faces joined in to start the day building instruments with Mirjam Leitner, then listened to an extremely exciting impulse lecture by Anna Maria Kalcher, and in the afternoon eagerly exchanged ideas with practical materials.
+Many came back the next morning.
+New faces joined in to start the day building instruments with Mirjam Leitner, then listened to an extremely exciting impulse lecture by Anna Maria Kalcher, and in the afternoon eagerly exchanged ideas and practical materials.

-In the end and right from the start, it was clear to everyone: this alumni meeting was long overdue and must definitely be repeated!
+From start to finish, it was clear to everyone that this alumni meeting was long overdue and must definitely be repeated!

 (Text by Doris Valtiner-Pühringer)